yassinerzk/MapNest-version-2/GIT_GUIDE.md

 # 🧭 MapNest Git Workflow Guide

 Welcome to the MapNest development workflow!
 This document outlines how we use **Git and GitHub** to manage code, collaborate, and ship updates efficiently — following a professional team-style setup.
+By following this guide, we ensure that our codebase is maintainable, scalable, and aligned with industry best practices.

 ---